 Learn, Examine, Review, Act, Replicate, Network (LEARN) develops the knowledge and skills of government agencies, engineers, FIA clubs, teachers, NGOs, journalists, the private sector, and masters and PhD students to implement evidence-based road safety actions.
-Following a successful pilot program in Kenya and Senegal, phase one of the program is now being rolled out in Burkina Faso, Cameroon, Guinea, and Uganda, while Kenya and Senegal will begin phase two.
+Following a successful pilot program in Kenya and Senegal, phase one of the program is now being rolled out in Burkina Faso, Cameroon, Zambia, and Togo, while Kenya and Senegal are progressing with phase two.

 The first phase of training covers road safety data and familiarisation with toolkits.
 The training results in the development of a joint action plan thus fostering collaboration between NGOs, government officials, academics, and other stakeholders.